-Authorities: Police sergeant shot and wounded in Baltimore
+Baltimore officer seriously wounded in shooting

-BALTIMORE (AP) - Authorities are investigating a shooting in Baltimore that left a police sergeant wounded.
+“We need you to step up… We can do better, Baltimore,” Mayor Jack Young said.

-Baltimore police say the officer was taken to R. Adams Cowley Shock Trauma Center after being shot Thursday afternoon in northeast Baltimore.
-Police did not immediately release any other details.
+Dr. Thomas Scalea, a physician at R. Adams Cowley Shock Trauma Center, said Carrington was in an intensive care unit after suffering multiple gunshot wounds to his torso and extremities.

-Gov. Larry Hogan issued a tweet asking people to keep the officer in their prayers as he fights for his life.
+Maryland Gov. Larry Hogan issued a tweet asking people to keep the officer in their prayers as he fights for his life.

 Hogan added that thoughts and prayers alone are not enough, and that state and local leaders must join together to get violent shooters off the streets.